LeastSaneDeveloper/Browser-Comparison/README.md

 ### Security

 Chromium is developed very actively.
 With every few minutes, a new commit is pushed.
+In addition, it also updates very frequently.

 Chromium supports [site isolation](https://www.chromium.org/Home/chromium-security/site-isolation/), meaning each site runs in its own sandboxed rendering process.
 In general, Chromium browsers' site isolation is very mature, stable, and granular.
 You can read more about Chromium's security [here.](https://madaidans-insecurities.github.io/firefox-chromium.html)